 Earnings per share (EPS) is a financial term that calculates a company’s earnings per share.
 This figure informs investors about how much money a company earns for each share they own.
-In Singapore’s competitive market, EPS is critical in assessing firm performance and attracting investors.
-Accurate EPS reporting can boost investor trust and consequently affect stock prices.

 This article defines earnings per share and how to calculate it using various formulae.
 It also discusses key issues such as basic versus diluted EPS, EPS excluding unusual items, and the relationship between EPS and dividends or capital.
-Understanding these aspects enables business owners and investors to make smarter financial decisions and accurately measure company health.

-- Earnings per share (EPS) is a crucial financial metric that shows a company’s profit allocated to each outstanding share, helping investors assess profitability.
+- Earnings per Share (EPS) is a crucial financial metric that shows a company’s profit allocated to each outstanding share, helping investors assess profitability.

 - EPS has limitations such as being influenced by accounting practices, share buybacks, and capital structure changes; it also overlooks debt and cash flow health.